Dormer Loft Conversion

 - You can add a dormer, but this dormer cannot be taller than the highest height of the loft.
 So you cannot do anything so that it can go beyond your ridge height.

 - If you live in an area that is considered to have charm and character, then your local authority will not allow you to ruin that area by disturbing the pattern.
-The places which are considered to have some charm and character are the conservation areas or the national parks or even a site of historic interest.
+The places which are considered to have some charm and character are conservation areas or national parks or even a site of historic interest.

 - The materials you are using are similar to the rest of the house.
 If your house is built up of some lead, a bit of timber, you need to create your dormer out of that material.
 If your house is only made of wood, you can only use the timber.
 So you do not have something completely alien to the existing house.

 - You cannot have verandas or balconies in the loft and the dormer window should not overlook your neighbour’s house.

 - A single-storey building most often falls under permitted development.

 - There are rules on the size of the square-shaped dormer that you can extend.
 If you live in a semi-detached property then you can extend your dormer up to 50cm3.
 If you live in a detached property you can also extend your dormer up to 50cm3.
 If you live in terraced property then you can extend your loft up to 40cm3.
 And finally, if you live at the end of the terrace then you can extend up to 40cm3.